swethamohanraj/LU-Decomposition/README.md

 Step 4: print the result matrix (X matrix)

-Step 5: End of the Program.SWEWTHA
+Step 5: End of the Program.

 ## Program:
 (i) To find the L and U matrix